black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Remove the reset button from the playlist by calling the remove() method on the resetButton variable.

 Note: Now you can try removing all the songs to see what happens.

+# Step 95
+All the core functionalities are now in place.
+The only issue now is that the next song does not automatically play when the currently playing song ends.

+To fix that, you can set up an event listener which will detect when the currently playing song ends.
+The "ended" event listener is appropriate for this.
+It is fired when the playback of a media reaches the end.

+Add an event listener to the audio element which listens for the "ended" event.
+Pass in a callback using arrow syntax with empty curly braces.